9 Ways to Encourage Language Development in Your Kids

 This page may contain affiliate links.
 Learn More.

-Language development can be encouraged.
-There are things you can do to help children’s speech develop and what to do if you think they’re behind.
+Things you can do to help children’s language development and what to do if you think they’re behind.
 Knowing this is part of being a great daycare provider and running a home daycare.

 1. The first step in creating an environment that is great for language development is to show children that words have meaning.
 When you read a book, point to the words as you read them, as you cook a recipe, show the kids that the words on the page tell you HOW to create the recipe.